Wendy3123/TheTropicalCollection/README.md

 Official Full Stack E-commerce Website for thetropicalcollection.com See it in action at https://www.placeholder.com

+Built by Wendy Wang, Amina Olu and Rivka Weingarten

 ## Features

 - Full featured shopping cart